VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part1.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="command3DDNest.jpg;command3DDTetra.jpg;command3PPNest.jpg;command3PPTetra.jpg" imgDesc="Double <em>Dragons</em> with <strong>Nest of Flamevipers</strong>;Double <em>Dragons</em> with <strong>Tetraflares</strong>;Double <em>Phoinix</em> with <strong>Nest of Flamevipers</strong>;Double <em>Phoinix</em> with <strong>Tetraflares</strong>" slideNumber=slideCounter %}

-Dodge the **Volcanic Torches** with one safe spot on a corner and mitigite the incoming **General of Flame**.
+Dodge the **Volcanic Torches** with one safe spot on a corner and mitigate the incoming **General of Flame**.
 To easily find the safe spot, watch and follow the fire lines when they appear.
 They will converge on one corner and when they reach it they will move towards another corner, the corner opposite of that one is the safe spot.

 Then *Hephaistos* will use **Reforged Reflection** and switch to *Gorgon* or *Hippo*, the one he didn't use before.